 Medically Assisted Treatment at ABLR

-One of the four treatment components that we use to ensure long-lasting recovery is medically assisted treatment, which is the use of medications to aid patients in the recovery process.
+One of the four treatment components that we use at our rehab to ensure long-lasting recovery is medically assisted treatment, which is the use of medications to aid patients in the recovery process.
 Medically assisted treatment has been shown to be highly successful in helping people who suffer from addiction and is an integral part of our addiction recovery treatment program.
 All of our patients are provided with medically assisted treatment for the duration of their stay with us.

 The Benefits of Medically Assisted Treatment